 Fresh Graduate Job Opportunities

 - It is always fun for fresh graduates to attend job fairs and career expos.
 Not only will you have a chance to submit your resume to potential employers, you will also get to see what the job market looks like and which companies are hiring.
 Be sure to bring many copies of your resume when attending job fairs, so you can be ready to apply to many positions available.
+(Update: Admittedly, these are challenging times for fresh graduates who are searching for jobs.
+Tap on these government job support resources for help)

 Job Hunting Tips from our Resident Headhunter